CodeGRU: Context-aware Deep Learning with Gated Recurrent Unit for Source Code Modeling: Preliminaries

 Usually $f$ is composed of an element-wise nonlinear and affine transformation of $\tau_i$ and $h_{i-1}$.

 Here $W$ is the weight matrix for the input to hidden layer and $U$ is the weight matrix for the state to state matrix, and $\phi$ is an activation function.
-The RNN models \cite{Mikolov2010,Funahashi1993} tends to look back further than $n-1$.
-But vanilla RNN suffers from vanishing gradient problem which can be overcomed by using Gated Recurrent unit (GRU) model.
+The RNN models \cite{mikolov2010recurrent,funahashi1993approximation} tends to look back further than $n-1$.
+But vanilla RNN suffers from vanishing gradient problem which can be overcome by using Gated Recurrent unit (GRU) model.

-The GRU exposes \cite{Young2018} the full hidden content without any control which is ideal for source code modeling.
+The GRU exposes \cite{young2018recent} the full hidden content without any control which is ideal for source code modeling.
 It is composed of two gates, the rest gate $r_i$ and the update gate $z_i$.
-Further, it entirely exposes its memory context on each time step $i$.
-Exposing the entire context on each time step helps to learn contextual dependencies better which vanilla RNN fail to capture.
+Further, it entirely exposes its memory context at each time step $i$.
+Exposing the entire context on each time step helps to learn contextual dependencies better than vanilla RNN.
 It can be expressed as

 Where $h$ and $\hbar$ is prior context and fresh context respectively.